Advertisement

 3. Delhi

 Delhi doesn't do things halfway — Holi here is a full-on carnival.
-From upscale Holi-themed music festivals featuring DJs and rain dances to classic, chaotic street Holi where you will get drenched in coloured water, the capital has it all.
+From upscale Holi-themed music festivals featuring DJs and rain dances to classic, street-style Holi celebration where you will get drenched in coloured water, the capital has it all.
 Rangwali Holi at Holi Moo Festival is a top pick if you love live music, organic colours, and a mix of locals and travellers going all out.
 Just a heads-up — Delhi's street Holi can get rowdy, so stick to organised parties if you prefer a slightly less intense experience.

 Photo: iStock